alzahraaelsallakh/Infotainment-System-Yocto/README.md

    3. Bluetooth connection (Audio streaming)
    4. Settings Panel  (Dark theme and date/time)

-- Audio streaming via bluetooth and setting time/date are not working on RPI due to previous mentioned issues
+- Audio streaming via Bluetooth and setting time/date are not working on RPI due to previously mentioned issues
-- The image selection may not be the best for the issues I faced, you can try another with the same configuartions
+- The image selection may not be the best for the issues I faced, you can try another with the same configurations
 - I tried to go with rpi-basic-image but after building I got the following warning
 ```
 The image 'rpi-basic-image' is deprecated, please use 'core-image-base' instead